 The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charity's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Auditor

 Sayer Vincent LLP were re-appointed as the auditor during the year.

-The Trustees' annual report has been approved by the Trustees on 1 July 2021 and signed on their behalf by
+The Trustees' annual report has been approved by the Trustees on 4 June 2024 and signed on their behalf by

-Christopher B Waples Trustee To the Trustees of
+Christopher B Waples Trustee

 Opinion